vigneshmaneesh/ChineseWall-JavaScript/README.md

 A small JavaScript prototype for testing the basic logic behind the Chinese Wall security policy.

-This is not the final Solid/CSS implementation.
+Developed as a working prototype to validate access-control logic before developing the full project in the MSc dissertation project (Solid/CSS, Node.js, TypeScript).
 I made this first to understand the policy logic in a simpler environment before connecting it to Solid Pods, WAC/ACP, and access-history based enforcement.

 ## What this does